plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Axis-Title-menu-layout.md

 ## Split Axis
 To view multiple data sets simultaneously, such as different marker types or genes aligned against the same genome or chromosome, the axis-split-axis feature is very useful.
 To enable it, click on the axis menu layout, select the downward-slanting arrow, and close the menu by clicking the cross in the top right corner.

-Split axis could be done by either first adding multiple datasets and then selecting to split axis icon or vice-versa.
+Split axis could be done either before or after adding datasets to the axis.

 ![2a-split-axis](https://github.com/user-attachments/assets/26e7b4a8-b6e3-42f1-a8c3-c9110efe06ac)